-A favorite of many well-known visitors is the Hyatt and Radisson hotels, located in downtown Port of Spain, and the Hilton hotel on the upper end of Port of Spain.
+A favorite of many celebrity visitors is the Hyatt and Radisson hotels, located in downtown Port of Spain, and the Brix and Hilton hotel on the upper end of Port of Spain.
 They offer walking proximity to the city center where most activities take place.
 However, you can find many guest houses on Booking.com and Airbnb for much lower prices.

-If you're planning a trip around the carnival season, be sure to book well in advance as prices for accommodation climb up 20 to 100 percent during this period.
+If you're planning a trip around the carnival season, be sure to book well in advance as prices for accommodations skyrocket during this period.

-Resorts like Magdalena Grand Beach Resort and Grafton Beach Resort offer the all-inclusive resort experience.
-However, you may need to hire a car for activities outside the resort.
+Resorts like Magdalena Grand Beach Resort and Grafton Beach Resort offer an all-inclusive resort experience.
+However, but you may need to hire a car for activities outside the resort.

 What to eat

 Like many aspects of the country, the Trinbagonian food scene is a melting pot of Indian, African, Chinese, and Middle Eastern influences.
 Some must-try food while on the islands include:

 Doubles - As a tourist, be prepared to be asked by everyone you encounter, "Have you tried doubles yet?".
 Doubles, or sometimes triples if you're hungry, is the ultimate Trinbago street food.
 It's made with two or three fried flatbread (hence the name doubles and triples) called bara, curried chickpeas (curried chana), and garnished with mango, shado beni, cucumber, chutney or pepper sauce.